-I would like to thank the good Lord for giving me strength and courage to compile this research report.
-Without God, this research would not have seen the light of the day!
+I would like to thank Allah for giving me strength and courage to compile this research report.
+Without Allah this research would not have seen the light of the day.

-Special thanks go to my supervisor, Rev. Erich Kasirye who was a good mentor and advisor during the compilation of this work.
-My appreciation also go out to the Administration of Kampala International University for their support during this exercise.
+Special thanks goes to my supervisor, Rev. Erich Kasirye who was a good mentor and advisor during the compilation of this work.
+My appreciation also goes out to the administration of Kampala International University for their support during this exercise.

 Lastly and most importantly, to my family members and friends who have been close to me and supportive in this noble work all for their enormous support while I studied far from home.
+These are: